Zerobeings/skinnerbox3/README.md

 For thirdweb support, join the discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).

-## Join the Factoria Discord for Factoria support!
+## Join the factoria Discord for factoria support!
-For any Factoria questions or suggestions, join the discord at [https://discord.gg/BZtp5F6QQM](https://discord.gg/BZtp5F6QQM).
+For any factoria questions or suggestions, join the discord at [https://discord.gg/BZtp5F6QQM](https://discord.gg/BZtp5F6QQM).